shawntabrizi/substrate-collectables-workshop/steps/2/README.md

 So this shows that a Pallet written with macros can be 7 times smaller than a Pallet which isn't.

+## The Risk of Macros

+One of the risks of using macros is the creation of "macro magic".
+This is slang for when macros do so much code generation, that the user is not even sure what is happening.

+Especially with declarative macros, where users can basically create a new programming language within the macros.

+The goal of FRAME macros is to stay as close to Rust as possible, but also remove all the boilerplate code that would otherwise be annoying to write.

+We will call out such cases of macro magic in the next chapters.

 ## Macros in Our Template

 Our starting template includes all the basic macros used for developing a FRAME pallet.